infinum/wordpress-handbook/Development environment/Docker.md

 CMD ["exec","php-fpm"]
 ```

 This Dockerfile will first build a local container with php, composer, and node, and in that stage your theme/plugins can be built.
-Notice the `RUN bash bin/build-plugins.sh` command.
+It also contains the `RUN bash bin/build-plugins.sh` command.
 You can replace this with your installation script (be it for plugins or theme).
 You'll place composer and npm builds in that shell script.

-After that, you'll build the WordPress container, and copy the plugins built in the previous stage.
+After that, you'll build the WordPress container and copy the plugins built in the previous stage.
 You can modify this to your liking.
 Beside this, you'll probably need a Docker image for nginx.
 But we won't be going into too much detail about it.

 If you named this file `Dockerfile`, you'll run